viktoriamilkova44-web/Department-of-Interfaces-and-Colloids-Institute-of-Physical-Chemistry-BAS/content/_index.md

     content:
       title: |
         Department of Interfaces and Colloids

-        Institute of Physical Chemistry, Bulgarian Academy of Sciences
+        Institute of Physical Chemistry
+        Bulgarian Academy of Sciences
       image:
         filename: welcome.jpg
       text: |
         <br>

-        The **Department of Interfaces and Colloids,
+        The Department of Interfaces and Colloids,
         Institute of Physical Chemistry, Bulgarian Academy of Sciences

   - block: collection